PacktPublishing/Hands-On-Serverless-Computing/README.md

 Serverless applications and architectures are gaining momentum and are increasingly being used by companies of all sizes.
 Serverless software takes care of many problems that developers face when running systems and servers, such as fault tolerance, centralized logging, horizontal scalability, and deployments.

 This book covers the following exciting features:
-Understand the benefts of serverless computing and know when to use it Develop serverless applications on AWS, Azure, and Google Cloud Get to grips with Function as a Service (FaaS)
+* Understand the benefits of serverless computing and know when to use it
+* Develop serverless applications on AWS, Azure, and Google Cloud
+* Get to grips with Function as a Service (FaaS)
-Apply triggers to serverless functions
+* Apply triggers to serverless functions
-Build event-driven apps using serverless frameworks Use the Node.js programming language to build serverless apps Use code editors, such as Visual Studio Code, as development environments Master the best development practices for creating scalable and practical solutions
+* Build event-driven apps using serverless frameworks

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/9781788836654) today!